1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 Prohibited grounds of discrimination vary by country but usually include gender, gender identity, ethnicity, sexual orientation, age and disability.

-Anti-money launder and counter-terrorism financing (AML/CTF) laws and regulations now apply in most countries.
+Anti-money laundering and counter-terrorism financing (AML/CTF) laws and regulations now apply in most countries.
 These are the rules that are set out in legislation such as the Bank Secrecy Act 1970 in the USA and the Sanctions and Anti-Money Laundering Act in 2018 in the UK.
 These laws and regulations require:

 - An AML/CTF program for monitoring large financial transactions;